powa-team/powa/docs/index.rst

 It supports the following extension:

-* :ref:`hypopg`, allowing you to create hypothetical indexes and test their usefulness without creating the real index
+* :ref:`hypopg_doc`, allowing you to create hypothetical indexes and test their usefulness without creating the real index

 Additionnaly, the PoWA User Interface allows you to make the most of this